johnpeart/johnpeart.github.io/src/posts/game/2024-12-29-bloodborne.md

 The hardest part of the whole game was definitely the *Chalice Dungeons*.
 Even with a massively over-levelled character in *New Game+* the “Cursed and Defiled Chalice” dungeon – which reduces your accumulated health by 50%, resulting in consistent one- or two-hit deaths if you make a mistake – was gruelling and torturous.
 Also there were *way* too many spiders without the ability to turn them off or switch them out for something less spider-y[^1].

 What makes this game gripping though is the setting.
 I'm usually drawn to science-fiction worlds more than historical and period settings; but *Bloodborne* kind of mashes the two.
-It's a Victorian-era themed, cosmic-horror narrative.
+It’s a Victorian-era themed, cosmic-horror narrative.
 So much goes unexplained in the story, but nonetheless what little I gleaned had me rivetted.

 Is the nightmare real?
 How did I get there?
 Are the other people in this shared reality figments of the world or other people caught in a shared nightmare?
 What are the Amygdalas?
 Why are people turning into beasts?
 So... many... questions...

-This may have been the hardest of my Platinums, but I also think it's one of the best games I've ever played.
+This may have been the hardest of my Platinums, but I also think it’s one of the best games I've ever played.

 [^1]: I'd rather no arachnophobia mode than [whatever the hell they've done in the latest Call of Duty](https://www.eurogamer.net/call-of-duty-black-ops-6s-arachnophobia-mode-is-arguably-more-terrifying-than-actual-giant-spiders) though.
-That's just creepy.
+That’s just creepy.